So your been fired. Is the dismissal an unfair dismissal.

 - Abandonment of employment

-Before reaching a decision as to whether there is sufficient justification to terminate an employee's employment the employer must ensure it follows a fair process.
+Before an employer makes a decision as to whether there is sufficient justification to terminate an employee's employment the employer must ensure it follows a fair process.
 The requirements of procedural fairness are largely directed at ensuring the right decision is made.
 The process depends on the circumstances.
 For example, the process adopted in a redundancy situation (where the employee is not at fault) will be different to the process adopted where the employer has concerns about serious misconduct.
 However in all cases good faith is a critical component.

 First, the employer must ensure that before any decision is made that will impact upon an employee's ongoing employment it conducts a full and fair investigation into the facts.
 As part of that investigation the employer must give the employee a full opportunity to have input into the decision.
 This will usually be by way of a meeting in which the employee is given the employer's initial findings and then given an opportunity to respond.
 In order to have an adequate opportunity to respond, the employee must be given as much information as possible.
 In a misconduct situation this is likely to include details of the allegations and what other witnesses have observed.